 The real-time SHM systems provide intuitive onsite display, alerting, and remote notifications on exceedance of demand/design parameters such as interstory drift, absolute acceleration, and response spectra.
-This information, which is continuously, immediately, and remotely available to building personnel, is useful throughout all phases of the postearthquake response, including immediate evacuation decisions, emergency response, inspection procedures, and the damage rehabilitation and retrofit process.
+This information, which is continuously, immediately, and remotely available to building personnel, is useful throughout all phases of the post-earthquake response, including immediate evacuation decisions, emergency response, inspection procedures, and the damage rehabilitation and retrofit process.
 On an individual building level, this improves safety and increases business continuity; however, on a public/societal level, these tools can increase the earthquake resiliency of our communities.
-Presented here is an overview of the rapid post-event assessment solution along with several case studies.
+Presented here is an overview of this complete solution along with some case studies.